 The most important variables used in developing DemoStats are households and total population.
 From these two variables, all other attributes are derived.
 We start building DemoStats by modelling total population by age and sex at the provincial (PR) and census division (CD) levels of geography using a sophisticated demographic method known as cohort component modelling.
 These cohort component models use the Statistics Canada inter- and post-censal population estimates1 and components of change as their fundamental input.
 Using the cohort component framework, we are able to generate multiple scenarios at the PR and CD levels.
-The methodology is designed such that the CDs sum the PRs.
-Finalized CD estimates and projections are allocated to the census subdivisions (CSDs) based on historical data and CHMH housing starts, as well as regional and municipal development plans.
+The methodology is designed such that the CDs sum to the PR level.
+Finalized CD estimates and projections are allocated to the census subdivisions (CSDs) based on historical data and Canadian Mortgage and Housing Corporation (CMHC) housing starts, as well as regional and municipal development plans.